 This course is an advanced marketing course that incorporates the techniques and functions of management and marketing as they relate to product, place, price and promotion.
-Extensive reading, case analysis and marketing plan preparation are used throughout the course.
+Extensive readings, case analysis and marketing plan development are used throughout the course.

 MGT 6153 HUMAN RESOURCE MANAGEMENT AND ADMINISTRATION (3 credit hours)

-The focus of this module is to examine the functional areas of human resource management, including acquisition and placement, job analysis and design, training and development, performance management and rewarding of human resources.
-Extensive reading, writing, group discussions and case studies are analyzed.
+The focus of this module is to examine functional areas of human resource management, including acquisition and placement, job analysis and design, training and development, performance management and rewarding of human resources.
+Extensive reading, writing, group discussions and case studies are utilized.

-MGT 5153 BUSINESS ETHICS IN A GLOBAL WORLD (3 credit hours)
+MGT 5173 ETHICS IN HEALTH CARE (3 credit hours)

-This course presents a rational, ethical framework, consistent with Christian values, by which decisions and actions undertaken by business people can be evaluated.
+This course presents a rational, ethical framework consistent with Christian values, by which decisions and actions undertaken by health care professionals can be evaluated.
 Ethics will be examined through case studies, class discussions and position papers related to the students’ experiences.

 MGT 6173 STRATEGIC MANAGEMENT (3 credit hours)

 This is the capstone course for all the Graduate Studies in Management programs.
-This course integrates the functional disciplines (Marketing, Accounting, Human Resources, Operations, Economics and Finance) within the strategic management process.
-A management simulation component is utilized to demonstrates the strategic linkage of these functional areas.
+This course integrates the functional business disciplines (Marketing, Accounting, Human Resources, Operations, Economics and Finance) within the strategic management process.
+A management simulation component is utilized to demonstrate the strategic linkage of these functional areas.